-Co-Owners holding 90% of the ownership interests in Vogtle Units 3&4 vote to continue construction following certain adverse events (Project Adverse Events) were modified.
-Pursuant to the Global Amendments, the holders of at least 90% of the ownership interests in Vogtle Units 3&4 must vote to continue construction, or can vote to suspend construction, if certain Project Adverse Events occur, including: (i) the bankruptcy of Toshiba; (ii) the termination or rejection in bankruptcy of certain agreements, including the Vogtle Services Agreement, the Construction Agreement, or the agency agreement with Southern Nuclear; (iii) GPC publicly announces its intention not to submit for rate recovery any portion of its investment in Vogtle Units 3&4 or the GPSC determines that any of GPC's costs relating to the construction of Vogtle Units 3&4 will not be recovered in retail rates, excluding any additional amounts paid by GPC on behalf of the other Vogtle Co-Owners pursuant to the Global Amendments described above and the first 6% of costs during any six-month VCM reporting period that are disallowed by the GPSC for recovery, or for which GPC elects not to seek cost recovery, through retail rates; and (iv) an incremental extension of one year or more over the most recently approved schedule.
+Pursuant to the Vogtle Joint Ownership Agreements, as amended by the Global Amendments.
+Vogtle Co-Owners holding at least 90% of the ownership interests in Vogtle Units 3&4 must vote to continue construction, or can vote to suspend construction, if certain adverse events occur, including: (i) the bankruptcy of Toshiba; (ii) termination or rejection in bankruptcy of certain agreements, including the Vogtle Services Agreement, the Construction Agreement or the agency agreement with Southern Nuclear; (iii) GPC publicly announces its intention not to submit for rate recovery any portion of its investment in Vogtle Units 3&4 (or associated financing costs) or the GPSC determines that any of GPC's costs relating to the construction of Vogtle Units 3&4 will not be recovered in retail rates, excluding any additional amounts paid by GPC on behalf of the other Vogtle Co-Owners pursuant to the provisions of the Global Amendments described above and the first 6% of costs during any six-month VCM reporting period that are disallowed by the GPSC for recovery, or for which GPC elects not to seek cost recovery, through retail rates; or (iv) an incremental extension of one year or more over the most recently approved schedule.
 Under the Global Amendments, GPC may cancel the project at any time at its sole discretion.
+In addition, pursuant to the Vogtle Joint Ownership Agreements, the required approval of holders of ownership interests in Vogtle Units 3&4 is at least